Building adapters

 - Create the adapter directory under

-src/Linear/(using your service's name) - Follow the patterns above
+src/Linear/(using your service's name). - Follow the patterns above.

 - Add a

-README.mdinside your adapter directory - Add tests under
+README.mdinside your adapter directory. - Add tests under

-tests/Unit/Linear/ - Open a PR
+IntegrationAdaptersServiceProvider::register()so it's auto-registered. - Open a PR.

 Releasing a community adapter